 E1.
-Special study options: Identify those programs available at your in nstitution.
-Refer to the glossary for definitions. ent study s ts/career combination esigned major oad ertification program E2.
+Special study options: Identify those programs available at your instituti on.
+Refer to the glossary fo r definitions. ☐ Accelerated program ☐ Honors program ☐ Cooperative education program ☐ Independent study ☐ Cross-registration ☐ Internships ☐ Distance learning ☐ Liberal arts/care ☐ Double major ☐ Student-designed ☐ Dual enrollment ☐ Study abroad ☐ English as a Second Language (ESL) ☐ Teacher certificate ☐ Exchange student program (domestic) ☐ Weekend college ☐ External degree program ☐ Other (specify): dy er combination d major ation program E2.
 Has been removed from the CDS.
 E3.
-Areas in which all or most students are required to complete so me course work prior to gradua tion: ☐ Arts/fine arts ☐ Humanities ☐ Computer literacy ☐ Mathematics ☐ English (including composition) ☐ Philosophy ☐ Foreign languages ☐ Sciences (biolo ☐ History ☐ Social science ☐ Other (describe): gical or physical) F. STUDENT LIFE F1.
-Percentages of first-time, first-year (freshman) degree-seeking seall 2018 who fit the following categories: students and degree-seeking und ergraduates enrolled in First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated, or -affiliated housing Percent who live off campus or commute Percent of students age 25 and older 6.2 3.6 8.0 5.0 2.4 3.9 17.1 82.9 35.7
+Areas in which all or most students are required to complete some co ourse work prior to gradu ation: ☐ Arts/fine arts ☐ Humanities ☐ Computer literacy ☐ Mathematics ☐ English (including composition) ☐ Philosophy ☐ Foreign languages ☐ Sciences (biological of Social science) ☐ History ☐ Social science ☐ Other (describe): or physical) F. STUDENT LIFE F1.
+Percentages of first-time, first-year (freshman) degree-seeking studer enrolled in Fall 2019 who fit the following categories: First-time, first-year dergraduates Undergraduates Percent who are from out of state (exclude international/nonresident (freshman) students aliens from the numerator and denominator) Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated, or -affiliated housing Percent who live off campus or commute 6.0 5.0 19.1 80.9 Percent of students age 25 and older Average age of full-time students Average age of all students (full- and part-time) 2.6 18.8 19.0 33.7 23.5 25.3